jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 ---
 # Configuration

-Create a `securesocial.conf` file within your app's conf directory.
-Then include it from your `application.conf` file.
+Create a `securesocial.conf` file within your app's conf directory and include it from your `application.conf` file.
+Eg:

+	:::bash
+	include "securesocial.conf"

 ## Mail settings